idem2103/idem2103.github.io/assignments/Assignment-4.md

     2.  _Excluding participants with disabilities to maintain the integrity of the study results._
     3.  _Providing impaired participants with alternative forms of compensation, such as gift cards._
     4.  _Ensuring informed consent is obtained only from legal guardians or caretakers due to the participants' impairments._
+5. Blurring faces of study participants in pictures while publishing them corresponds to:
+    1.  _Anonymization Only_
+    2.  _Pseudonymization Only_
+    3.  _Randomization Only_
+    4.  _Both Anonymization and Pseudonymization_
+6. When designing the informed consent forms for your participants, please describe in detail the rights of participants.
+7. Please illustrate through bullet points, the considerations you will make when using **proxy users** to evaluate a smart walking stick for blind people.
+Also comment whether the use of **proxy users** would impact the validity of your study and in what ways.